Jelmerro/carafe/README.md

   -h, --help            show this help message and exit -k, --keep-log        Keep the wine log (can be multiple GBs and will slow
                         down wine)
+  -a, --ask             Instead of starting the link or --location, ask for
+                        the path
   -l LOCATION, --location LOCATION
                         Location of the executable inside the carafe to start
 ```